 Glass (preferably Pyrex) containers should always be used.
 Some plastics are melted by aqua regia and most metals are corroded.

 Never store solutions of aqua regia.
 Mix up only what you need, then after each use, destroy.

 With the sash between you and the solution, mix the solution into a hood.
 Wear splash gloves, face shield, lab coat, and appropriate gloves for chemical splashes.

 Always add the nitric acid to the hydrochloric acid slowly when preparing the aqua regia solution.

-Toxic gases are released by dissolving metals in aqua regia, always working with aqua regia in a fume hood.
+Toxic gasses are released by dissolving metals in aqua regia, always working with aqua regia in a fume hood.

 The solution of Aqua regia is very energetic and potentially explosive.
 It is very likely that it will get hot, over 100 0C.
 Handle with care.

 The exothermic reaction will be accelerated by adding any acids or bases to Aqua Regia or spraying it with water.

 Till it cools, leave the hot aqua regia solution in an open container.